JPLMLIA/vercye_ops/docs/docs/Vercye/architecture.md

 Snakemake defines workflows as rules.
 Each rule specifies expected inputs and outputs, enabling:

-- **Automatic dependency resolution** – Only missing or outdated outputs are recomputed.
+- **Automatic dependency resolution** - Only missing or outdated outputs are recomputed if a pipeline is re-run.
-- **Resumability** – Failed executions can resume from the point of failure.
+- **Resumability** - Failed executions of a pipeline can resume from the point of failure or be a rerun of all steps of the pipeline can be forced.
-- **Parallelization** – Regions and timepoints are processed independently, increasing efficiency.
+- **Parallelization** - Regions and timepoints are processed independently, increasing efficiency.
+- **Resolving of dependancies**:  By using wildcard, we do not have to specify each individual job.
+Instead we specify a pattern of what output paths should be created.
+This allows snakemake to generate the jobs based on the provided arguments, e.g in our case regions and years that are specified in the Snakemake file.
+So instead of specifying each region-year combination for each job, we just specify what a job does in general, and snakemake will resolve all jobs that have to be created.
+Check out the Snakemake documentation for more details on this, as this is a core pattern to understanding the architecture.

 ---